 Most modules will be taught over a single semester, and will be examined at the end of the semester.
-Thus, there will be two examinations in December (in Physical and in Dynamical Meteorology) and three in May (in Climate Dynamics, Numerical Weather Prediction and Synoptic Meteorology) each year.
+Thus, there will be two examinations in December (in Physical, Dynamical and Synoptic Meteorology I) and three in May (in Climate Dynamics, Numerical Weather Prediction (NWP) and Synoptic Meteorology II).
 The thesis will also be assessed and a mark awarded.